unifiedstreaming/origin/README.md

   specific modification you need to apply to the selected element
 - troubleshoot using ``docker logs -f``

+## Improvement in Manifest Edit installation

+The following improvements have been delivered in the dev version of Manifest Edit and will be present starting from next beta:

+- Manifest Edit packages are now a dependency of mod_smooth_streaming on all Unix-like OSes.
+This means that when installing the Origin, all the packages and python dependencies that previously had to be installed manually will be automatically installed.
+Also, mod_ext_filter or any other required Apache module are loaded by default.
+  Notice: this is true for Origin installation, not for Packager!
+If you just install mp4split, you will **not** get Manifest Edit as well but there will still be additional packages to install.
+- Manifest Edit on Windows has been turned into a "standalone executable" using py2exe.
+The executable and the needed libraries are included in the mp4split-1.11.13-win64.zip archive file.
+The main consequence is that users are not required anymore to install Python, pip or any other dependency on their system, the zip archive is all that is needed.
+- The Apache default configuration (the one suggested in the doc and the one installed by default by Origin installation package) now includes a section that activates Manifest Edit.
+This is not treated anymore as an optional step but as something that just should always be there.
+- The default configuration goal is to enable the "Just drop a yaml file in a folder" approach.
+This means:
+  - installing examples yaml files to ``/usr/share/manifest-edit``
+  - having Apache configured to look for them in ``/etc/manifest-edit``, which by default is empty
+  - activating a use cases just involves creating a yaml files at this location (no Apache reconfiguration/restart)
+- An updated Apache LocationMatch configuration to enable correct playback (i.e. match only manifests URLs, avoid matching media segments) for any possible combination of local and remote storage.

+Included in this image but subject to review:

+- a modified version of ``mod_ext_filter``, called ``mod_unified_filter``,
+  allowing 500 Status in case of non-existing/incorrect yaml files.
+  This will be removed and most probably we will revert to the old behaviour of getting a 200 Status with an empty body in case of error.

 ## General reminder about Origin image usage

 This image is not different at all from a plain Origin image in terms of